Aaron98990/ways-of-the-game/handball.md

 - There is minimal benefit from the hand/arm and ball contacting and wheter a player is unnaturally bigger is subjective.
 [Subjective call.](https://youtu.be/SVhpgEAndsw?feature=shared&t=68) / [Subjective call.](https://youtu.be/cZWIH6cdTPo?feature=shared&t=346)
 - Handball after a deflection.
 [Handball.](https://youtu.be/rN9I23szfx4?feature=shared&t=421) / [Handball.](https://www.youtube.com/shorts/_6hqiU4lqPM) / [Handball.](https://youtu.be/pDhRUUha6B0?feature=shared&t=167)

-Defenders only: A defender clearing or deliberately saving the ball into their own hand/arm or a team-mate's hand/arm, even if the hand/arm may be considered unnaturally bigger in other cases, is never handball.
+Defenders only: A defender clearing or deliberately saving the ball into their own hand/arm or a team-mate's hand/arm, even if the hand/arm may be considered unnaturally bigger in other cases, is not considered unnaturally bigger.
 - The defender clears the ball into their own hand/arm.
 [Not handball.](https://youtu.be/_R9lyEyU5mo?feature=shared&t=460) / [Not handball.](https://www.tiktok.com/@refsneedlovetoo/video/7261667124119309614) / [Not handball.](https://youtu.be/pDhRUUha6B0?feature=shared&t=153)
 - The defender clears the ball into their team-mates hand/arm.
 [Not handball.](https://youtu.be/rN9I23szfx4?feature=shared&t=454)